brendanhasz/probflow/docs/index.rst

     predictions = weight*feature + bias
     model = Normal(predictions, noise_std)

-Then, the model can be fit using variational inference in one line:
+Then, the model can be fit using variational inference, in *one line*:

 .. code-block:: python

-    # x and y are Numpy vectors
+    # x and y are Numpy arrays or pandas DataFrame/Series
     model.fit(x, y)

 You can generate predictions for new data: